Exploring The 4th Dimension Using Animations

 (Animation55) 3D Point World Showing 4D Cube On YZW Space Rotate XZ Degrees 90 Hyper Y

-The next thing we could do with the above Animation is construct a copy of the the resultant Flat Cube in a parallel plane at z = + 1 diameter.
+The next thing we could do with the above Animation is construct a copy of the resultant Flat Cube in a parallel plane at z = + 1 diameter.
 This will add eight more 4D Points that touch the original eight 4D Points.
 This forms a sixteen 4D Point Hyper Cube.
 Looking again at the Above Animation it is easy to see how all sixteen 4D Points could touch each other even without actually drawing the additional parallel plane.
 This will be explored in future TBD sections.